 Step 1: Define A Key Marketing Objective for An Advertising Campaign on Fort Myers Radio

-An effective advertising campaign on Southwest Florida radio needs a specific marketing objective.
+An effective advertising campaign on Fort Myers radio needs a specific marketing objective.
 The objective should correspond with an advertiser’s key challenges or opportunities.
 The objective will influence which radio stations to purchase, the length of the campaign, the timing of the advertising, as well as the length and the content of the commercials.

 It is possible that over time, a business could have many different marketing objectives, but it is a proven, best practice for each campaign to focus on one.
 The objective selected should be crucial to the continued success of the business.